tamimcsedu19/Queue_Simulation/README.md

 # Queue_Simulation
-Simulates different types of Queue
+Simulates different types of Queue like M/M/1